A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: UniDB++ for Fast Sampling

+Since the naive Euler sampling method typically requires hundreds of sampling steps to achieve merely acceptable image restoration or generation quality which significantly limits its practical efficiency, to address this limitation, we focus on deriving the exact closed-form solutions for UniDB-GOU’s reverse-time SDE.

-Notably, some prior SDE solvers for diffusion models based on the noise prediction model $\boldsymbol{\epsilon}_{\theta}(\mathbf{x}_t, \mathbf{x}_T, t)$ often demonstrate significant numerical instability, especially under low sampling step conditions, which has been proved through many ablation experiments in \cite{dpm-solver-plus, MaRS}.
-Inspired by this, we start by reformulating the reverse-time SDE from the noise prediction model to the data prediction model and analyzing its exact solution to accelerate the sampling procedure of UniDB \cite{score-based, dpm-solver, dpm-solver-plus, MaRS}.
-Following the transition probability proposed in \eqref{forward_unidb_gou_transition}, we can introduce UniDB's data prediction model $\mathbf{x}_{\theta}(\mathbf{x}_t, \mathbf{x}_T, t)$ which predicts the original data $\mathbf{x}_0$ based on the noisy $\mathbf{x}_t$ \cite{EDM, dpm-solver-plus, DDBMs, DBIM} as
+Notably, some prior SDE solvers for diffusion models based on the noise prediction model $\boldsymbol{\epsilon}_{\theta}(\mathbf{x}_t, x_T, t)$ often demonstrated significant numerical instability, especially under low sampling step conditions, which has been justified through many ablation experiments in \cite{dpm-solver-plus, MaRS}.
+An empirical explanation is that data prediction $\mathbf{x}_{\theta}(\mathbf{x}_t, x_T, t)$ directly estimates the fixed and smooth target $\mathbf{x}_0$, ensuring stable predictions of the solvers even with few sampling steps.
+In contrast, noise prediction $\boldsymbol{\epsilon}_{\theta}(\mathbf{x}_t, x_T, t)$ targets dynamically changing noise $\boldsymbol{\epsilon}$, where small sampling steps can destabilize high-frequency components, leading to error accumulation.
+The errors of solvers with data prediction are less severe, as $\mathbf{x}_0$’s structural information remains robust, preserving global coherence.

+Inspired by this, we start by reformulating the reverse-time SDE from the noise prediction model to the data prediction model and analyzing its exact solution to accelerate the sampling procedure \eqref{unidb_gou_reverse_sde} \cite{dpm-solver, dpm-solver-plus, MaRS}.
+Following the transition probability proposed in \eqref{forward_unidb_gou_transition}, we can introduce the data prediction model $\mathbf{x}_{\theta}(\mathbf{x}_t, x_T, t)$ which predicts the original data $\mathbf{x}_0$ based on the noisy $\mathbf{x}_t$ \cite{EDM, dpm-solver-plus} as